-All required textbooks, supplies and college novelty items are available through the bookstore, a contracted subsidiary of Follett Higher Education Group.
-Store hours are from 8:00 a.m. - 1:00 p.m., Monday - Friday, and extended hours at the start of each semester.
+All required textbooks and supplies, as well as college novelty items, are available through the bookstore, a contracted subsidiary of Follett Bookstores.
+Normal sales hours are from 8:00 am to 1:00 pm, Monday through Friday, and additional hours as posted.
+Information regarding evening and summer hours is available at the bookstore.

-The Bookstore offers cash, check, MasterCard and Visa.
-The only non-cash services offered are based on written authorization from approved agencies.
+The Bookstore offers MasterCard and Visa charge services to students.
+The only other non-cash services offered are based on written authorization from approved agencies.